Here To Explore Our World

 This was what I came for.

 I didn’t know Divine had closed and in its place was a new bar and lounge.
 Atlas opened back in March, about six months already.
-The wine tower where fairies or angels, as some called them, once flew is now a gin tower, with more than 1,000 bottles.
+The wine tower, where fairies or angels, as some called them, once flew is now a gin tower.
+It holds more than 1,000 bottles.

 Atlas Bar

 Atlas Bar is full-on decadent in its decoration, with deep purple velvet seating which I loved.
 It reminded me of a brasserie.
-I arrived too late for afternoon tea, which is big in Singapore.
+Like so many places in Singapore, Atlas Bar offers afternoon tea, a popular activity.
+I arrived too late it though.
 The classic afternoon tea is at Raffles Hotel.
-The Rose Veranda at Shangri-la is another popular one, and one where I frequented most, especially because it was close by.
+The Rose Veranda at Shangri-la is another popular one, and one where I frequented most, since it was close to home.
 Many of the other big hotels, like Fullerton Bay, also offer afternoon tea.

 AI Policy